TomaszBinkiewicz/custom-user-tags/README.md

 # Django app with custom user
 **This is a simple Django application with**

-* Extended user model
+* extended user model
-* Custom tags
+* custom tags
 * CRUD views
+* option to download records as a .csv file

 ## Endpoints